She Made It After All: The Groundbreaking Legacy of ‘The Mary Tyler Moore Show’

 So begins a newspaper story in the July 6, 1973 edition of the Rome News-Tribune about The Mary Tyler Moore Show, at that point in its third season, which declares the sitcom, “took 20 years of pointless, insipid situation comedy and spun it on its heels … pioneered reality comedy and the establishment of clearly defined and motivated secondary characters.”

 Not bad for a quiet show.
-Though, in fairness, it was impossible, in 1973, to understand just how loud an echo the show, and Moore herself—who died January 25 at age 80—would produce in the coming decades.
+Though, in fairness, it was impossible, in 1973, to understand just how loud an echo the show, and Moore herself — who died on January 25, 2017 at age 80 — would produce in the coming decades.
 If I Love Lucy proved that women were not only funny but could carry a sitcom, The Mary Tyler Moore Show took it one step further, extracting women from the stay-at-home family dynamic altogether while pulling no punches in confronting cultural taboos.

 On I Love Lucy, the married couple slept in separate beds and couldn’t say the word “pregnant” on television.
 The Mary Tyler Moore Show, by contrast, boasted an unmarried woman in her 30s who made no bones of using birth control—a groundbreaking admission for a female sitcom character at the time.
 Mary, in some ways, was Lucy if Lucy left Ricky at home with Fred and Ethel and set out to fulfill the showbiz dreams she always harboured.
 And it’s that independent spirit, embodied both by Moore and the television show that bore her name, that helped bulldoze and reshape the male-dominated television landscape for years to come.